Aarception/Mo-information-security-portfolio/README.md

 It makes me think.
 If the institution could have known or have been able to predict what it has come to know about my person with respect to cognition, strategic thinking,  ingenuity,  tenacity,  determination,  unbridled focus, communication,  and relentless intellectual curiosity, how would this engagement have been treated since the very first feedback when it was said, this is not a complaint, it is feedback, about what is observed to be an 'ethical misalignment.'

-I am not a physicist, but I can become a world class physicist in one year.
+I am not a physicist, but I can become a world class physicist in one year.¹

 I didn't know anything about credentialing in February.
-By September,  I am a world class expert capable of advising the United States Congress.*
+By September,  I am a world class expert capable of advising the United States Congress.²

 #Pondering

 ##### ¹ I am conscious about how this comes across, but, as a point of fairness, this is more about overcoming a test than a character deficiency.
 The way I choose to treat others reflects character.
 Another evidence for character is even now, at this stage, I am still conscious of not weaponizing resolution.
 Namely,  wading into Congress and public policy carries inherent risks: there are the institution is 'such' or big tech is 'x', politically partisan or special interest groups with their own motives unconcerned with this issue.
 Mitigating the risk of becoming a partisan tool is also an ethical concern in this matter which is internalized as a point of character.
+##### ² 'World-class expert' is tongue-in-cheek.
 ---

 ### ☀️ `Update: It has been agreed to prepare a special Congressional-focused Monograph on this experience for indepth study by Congressional aides and researchers given the fact of the Dataset's unique qualities`